ApurvPurohit/SeaShell/README.md

 8. `pid` - Prints the process id of the SeaShell process.

-9. `pid current` - Lists the process ids of the processes that were created by SeaShell and are currently active.
+9. `pid current` - Lists the process ids of the processes that were spawned by SeaShell and are currently active.

-10. `pid all` - Lists the process ids of all commands that were executed so far by the shell (including the currently executing processes).
+10. `pid all` - Lists the process ids of all commands that were executed so far by SeaShell (including the currently executing processes).

 (*All other commands are treated as system commands like ls, emacs, vi and so on.*)